jonwright17/codewars-practice/README.md

-# In this repository can be found all of my codewars answers
+# In this repository are all of my codewars answers